sidris/wordcloudV3/README.md

 This refined word cloud excludes stopwords, focusing on thematically meaningful words like "remember," "smell," and "earth."

-## Why Words Like "Remember" and "Smell" Might Appear Bigger
+### Why Words Like "Remember" and "Smell" Might Appear Bigger

 **Frequency of Occurrence**:

 - Even without sentiment analysis, some words may seem to stand out.
-Words like "remember" and "smell" may occur more often in the text of East of Eden.
+Words like "remember" and "smell" may occur more often in the text of _East of Eden_.

 - Relevance to Themes: If the words "remember" and "smell" are central to the book’s themes or repeated in key passages, their size will reflect that.